 Words and phrases often change meaning based on context.
 For instance:

-might be used both on a settings page and in a shopping cart, but the tone or meaning could differ.
-Using one key for both can lead to awkward or inappropriate translations.
+A key like save might be used both on a settings page and in a shopping cart, but the tone or meaning could differ.
+Reusing one key across different contexts leads to incorrect or awkward translations.
 Create separate keys when necessary to preserve context.

 Tips: